 If additional space is required, then please add a blank page to the document.
-The form is designed to be flexible and to take the participants on a journey through the child's history, exploration of strengths and needs, establishing a plan of support, and consideration of best use of Post LAC Pupil Premium.
+Most of the text boxes are expandable.
+The form is designed to be flexible and to take the participants on a journey through the child's history, exploration of strengths and needs, establishing a plan of support, and consideration of best use of Post LAC Pupil Premium or Early Years Pupil Premium.
 Please add in any areas that are not covered but we would ask you to not omit sections.
 The document has been designed to capture the child's specific needs as a care experienced child.
-It is particularly important that parents are included in the discussions around the use of funding as required by the DFE.
+It is particularly important that Guardians are included in the discussions around the use of funding as required by the DFE.